itucsdb1931/itucsdb1931/README.rst

 THE AIM

-Aim of this project is present to doctors more opportunity.
+Aims of this project are present to doctors more opportunity for correct diagnosis, Easy monitoring of patient characteristics,
+Prevent misdiagnosis,
+Shorten the inspection time,
+Better predictabilitiy thanks to seeing family diseases,

 CRITICISM